erdmkbc/Machine-Learning-Tutorial/README.md

 **Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.**

 *There are three types of learning methods in this repository.*
-These are Supervised, Unsupervised, Ensebmle methods.
+These are Supervised, Unsupervised, Ensemble methods.

 ## Supervised Learning
 **Supervised Learning algorithms goal, if data has a label and we want to prediction these label we use supervised learning methods.**